 This book is powerful, yet concise.
 Haanel’s approach is direct and to the point.
 Each of the 24 chapters begins with a summary of what can be expected from it, with the next few pages explaining an exercise in easy to apply details.
 A summary of what has been learnt ends each chapter and it recommends that it is read several times before moving onto the next.
-It covers meditation, discusses the theory of thought and control over our every day thoughts which can bring about your best possible life.
+It covers meditation, the theory of thought, and control over our every day thoughts to bring about your best possible life.

 Earl Nightingale – 1956